go to Vimeo and use the download button.

 Jesus has been arrested by temple and Roman guards after being betrayed by Judas in the Garden.
 The Apostles have run away and He is all alone.

-He is brought first to Annas, the former High Priest and father-in-law to the current High Priest, Caiphas.
-This was probably done to formulate some kind of charge against Jesus which would justify a trial.
-Eventually Jesus is before the Jewish court (Sanhedrin) of the High Priest, Caiphas, who has convened a 'special' inquiry in the early hours of the morning.
+He is brought first to Annas, the former High Priest and father-in-law to the current High Priest, Caiaphas.
+This was probably done to formulate some kind of charge against Jesus which would then justify a trial.
+Jesus is then brought before the Jewish court (Sanhedrin) of the High Priest, Caiaphas, who has convened a 'special' inquiry in the early hours of the morning.

 It was illegal to call such an assembly at night in order to prosecute a capital case, but their mission to provide some sort of due process in order to condemn and execute Jesus was urgent, and a charge against Him needed to be formulated.
 And so, one accuser after another is brought forth, without success, because each one contradicts the other.

 Finally, in utter frustration, Caiphas himself addresses Jesus and simply asks Him if He believes that He is the Messiah, to which Jesus answers in the affirmative because He cannot lie, even to protect His own life, and He cannot avoid confessing the truth concerning His actual identity.
 Mark tells us that Jesus is then condemned to death based on His own declaration.
 What all the false accusers could not produce with their lies, Jesus accomplishes by telling the truth about Himself.

 While Peter denies Jesus in the dark and cold courtyard outside, Jesus accepts His sentence of death while standing bound before the Jewish leadership inside the High Priest's house.
 Once the charge against Him is set, the night of horror begins as His tormentors spit, beat, mock and slap the Son of God; and the words of Isaiah are fulfilled,